Contact Us | Email: AAC-DMC@du.edu | 303-871-3670

 For instructional support, creative ideas and to ensure best practices for instructional videos, contact the Office of Teaching & Learning at OTL@du.edu.

-If you are a faculty or staff member, you can reserve this room (AAC 152) through the 25Live room scheduling system.
+If you are a faculty or staff member, you can reserve this room (AAC 152) by completing the online Video Creation Studio Room Reservation Request Form.

 The Video Creation Studio was designed to require very few technical skills; clicking one button can automatically turn on all the equipment.
 Clicking the button again will turn everything off and save your recording on your USB Drive.